GeorgeLychock/MS3-Project-Python-uSpice/README.md

 -   Provide users links to available spice vendors so the user can purchase recipe ingredients
 -   Allow users to print a printable version of the recipe page
 -   Create a pie chart showing the porportions of the recipe ingredients on the recipe page
+-   Add a posted recipes section to the user profile page
+-   Allow Users to choose an avatar from a pallet of avatars

 <a name="FUTUREREQS"></a>
 ## Future Requirements
 (Alignments to User Stories are in paratheses, if available)
 -   Delete recipe confirmation routine needs to be incorporated, looking at Tkinker but I had issues with a duplicate root window popping up, so I reverted to not having a delete confirmation
--   Admin fundtionality
+-   Add Admin profile for user collection
--   Admin Update Ingredients functionality
+-   Admin Functionality: Update Ingredients collection functionality
--   Add a posted recipes section to the user profile page
--   Allow Users to choose an avatar from a pallet of avatars
+-   Admin Functionality: Update Flavors, Regions(Categories), Measures collection functionality
+-   Add second password input field on Registration page to confirm password submitted
+-   Any empty data sets (eg user does not have any submitted recipes to be displayed on Profile page) should fire a message to the user confirming data does not exist

 # UX/UI
 -   ## UI